Full-Time Day Undergraduate Students

 Next Steps and Additional Resources

-All students must complete a Free Application for Federal Student Aid (FAFSA) to be eligible for federal, state and institutional aid beyond any Neumann University merit aid, for example, a Presidential Scholarship, St. John Neumann Scholarship or Achievement Grant.
+All students must complete a Free Application for Federal Student Aid (FAFSA) to be eligible for federal, state and institutional aid beyond any Neumann University merit aid, awarded upon admission.
 Completion of the FAFSA determines a family’s Expected Family Contribution (EFC) and, in turn, a student’s eligibility for need-based aid.
 There are several steps required to complete an application for financial aid.

 The EFC is not the amount of money a student’s family will have to pay for college nor is it the amount of federal student aid a student will receive.
 It is a number used by the school to calculate the amount of federal student aid a student is eligible to receive.

-Visit https://fsaid.ed.gov/ and apply for an FSA ID.
+- Visit https://fsaid.ed.gov/ to apply for an FSA ID and create a password.
 A student and/or a parent, if applicable, must have an FSA ID and password to complete the FAFSA form.

-After January 1st of each calendar year, a new FAFSA application must be completed.
-The FAFSA can be completed at https://fafsa.ed.gov.
-If a 2015 federal tax return has been completed, the FAFSA will allow a student to link to the IRS website.
+- The FAFSA application for the 2018-2019 year may be completed on or after October 1, 2017.
+The FAFSA can be completed at https://fafsa.ed.gov/.
+If a 2016 federal tax return has been completed, the FAFSA will allow a student and/or parent to link to the IRS website.
 Neumann’s federal school code is 003988.